JavokhirbekMirzaakbarov/SOFTWARE-DESIGN-AND-ALGORITHMS/docs/5-solid-principles/hometask.md

 # 5. Home Task
 1. Identify SOLID Principles

     Choose a large open source project written in TypeScript preferably (choose another OOP language if you want: Java, C#, Ruby).
-You may want to look at GitHub.
+You may want to look at [Angular](https://github.com/angular) or [VS Code](https://github.com/microsoft/vscode) source code.
 A project may be considered large enough if it contains at least 30 classes.

-    Try to identify **at least 3 or more (preferably)** examples of the SOLID principles.
+    Try to identify **at least 1 (one)** example of each SOLID principle.
 Document them by filling in the table below.
 Note that you don't need to give code examples itself, just provide the link to file with line numbers range (or whatever you want to clearly recognize the example you describe, e.g. file hello.ts:15-36, class Foo), you can also write free text.

     | Principle                        | Examples |
     |----------------------------------|----------|